One UI 6 Update

 The above list of smartphones is based on assumptions and is mainly authentic, as Samsung has a very streamlined policy of updating their devices.
 By analyzing the same, we have made a list of eligible smartphones.
 Still, the official list may vary based on the company’s preference.

 Which Galaxy device are you using?
 Is your device eligible to receive the One UI 6 update?
 What features do you like to see in One UI 6?
 Are you excited to test the new version on your device?
 Let us know by dropping the replies in the comments section below.
 We will be happy to hear your response.
-We will keep updating the post based on the latest developments, so be connected to us to get all the news about the technological changes in the world.
+We will keep updating the posts based on the latest developments, so be connected to us to get all the news about the technological changes in the world.

 About Ansari Zaid

-1. I’m wondering if there are any changes for Bluetooth other than better hearing aid support?
+2. I’m wondering if there are any changes for Bluetooth other than better hearing aid support?
 Also, are there any updates for the smart tv software?(Different operating systems I know) The existing stuff is a pretty clunk and probably overdue.

 Leave a Reply